paultbarrett/diy-dsp-preamp/pymedia.md

 (see `pymedia/*.py`)

-Those are a collection of programs with redis as IPC.
+Those are a collection of programs that manage the physical user interface (buttons, volume knob, ...) and display. they use redis as IPC (which is optional for some of the classes so it's still easy to quickly code - say - a standalone volume controller with software debouncing for CamillaDSP).

 Overview (look at comments in the code for more info):

 - `cdsp.py`: (loop) connect to a running CamillaDSP instance, listen to/process volume change, mute, config change, events, etc., send events on